 The A.T.
 Guide 2013 by David Miller

 Compiled by David Miller (author of "AWOL on the Appalachian Trail"), this is the resource for hiking the trail.
 I don't mean before, but as you are actually hiking.
+A huge help, but it almost felt like cheating.
 It is essentially a mile-by-mile list of points of interest, such as campsites, shelters, water sources, road crossings, nearby towns.
 It also has an elevation profile laid out under these amenities.
 This isn't something to read for pleasure to tide you over to the trail, but rather a guide to bring along on your hike.
 It comes in Northbound and Southbound editions.